FelixAugenstein/watson-assistant-jira-issues/README.md

 ![Create Endpoint Web Action](readme_images/create-endpoint-web-action.png)

-## Set up the Watson Assistant on the IBM Cloud
+## Set up Watson Assistant on the IBM Cloud

 In your IBM Cloud Account go to the dashboard by clicking the IBM Logo in the upper left.
 Go to Catalog and select the AI / Machine Learning category under services or search for Watson Assistant.
 Then create a new Watson Assistant service, the Lite Plan should work for this tutorial.